zhouzhongyuan/blog/contents/articles/promises-vividly-explained/index.md

 ### Promises can Swallow Errors!
 <div class="callout pitfall">
-It's possible for Promises to completely swallow errors!
+It's possible for a misunderstanding of Promises to lead to completely swallowed errors!
 This trips people up a lot
 </div>

 Consider this example